Buying a European Caravan? Look out for the following issues

 About the caravan chassis construction

 The ALKO chassis is designed for convenience and is not welded.
-Instead, it consists of multiple interchangeable components made from galvanized pressed steel, which are bolted together.
+Instead, it consists of multiple interchangeable components made from galvanised pressed steel, which are bolted together.
 This versatile design allows manufacturers to use the same axle across different models by simply adjusting the lengths of the chassis rails.
-The strength of this design comes from the internal cabinets, which serve as bulkheads.
-They support and connect the floor, walls, and roof of the vehicle.
-If the chassis flexes, the forces are distributed through the furniture throughout the vehicle, ensuring stability and durability.
-The ALKO chassis is not welded (for build convenience); it comprises multiple interchangeable galvanised pressed steel components bolted together.
-The versatile design enables manufacturers to use the same axle for various models by changing the chassis rail lengths.
+The strength of this design relies on the internal cabinetry, which is part of the structure and is heavily supported by the bulkheads.

 The tow hitch